carbocation/gotogether/README.rst

-`nrsc` - Resource Compiler for Go
+`gotogether` - Resource Compiler for Go
 =================================

-`nrsc`  a directory of resource into a Go source file so you can still deploy a single executable as a web server with all the CSS, image files, JS ... included.
+`gotogether`  a directory of resource into a Go source file so you can still deploy a single executable as a web server with all the CSS, image files, JS ... included.